greendeeds/green-deeds-android/README.md

 Please see the [compost-user-flow](https://github.com/greendeeds/green-deeds-android/tree/compost-user-flow) branch for the SNI hack compost walkthrough.

-A detailed process of how we would turn food waste into compost into rewards please see our GreenNFT submission [here](https://github.com/bdev07/green-deeds-regen-iris-nft).
+A detailed process of how we would turn food waste into compost and rewards please see our GreenNFT submission [here](https://github.com/bdev07/green-deeds-regen-iris-nft).

 [GNU License](https://github.com/greendeeds/green-deeds-android/blob/master/COPYING.txt)